 and used Slack and Asana to collaborate with outsourced

-to create images and artwork for the site you see here, as well
+to create images for the site you see here, as well

 as for some other personal projects.

-He strongly believes that a robust project must have robust
+I strongly believe that a robust project must have robust

 design to match.